 UKCA marking for fastener products

 The overriding responsibility for the manufacturer is to UKCA mark their fasteners, if they are to be placed on the UK market.
 Fastener testing is the main activity manufacturers have to commission in order to UKCA mark their fasteners to BS EN 14592.
 It is useful both to users and regulators of the product.

 Manufacturers have a responsibility to openly declare the performance of their fastener product so that it can be specified by structural engineers and designers with confidence.
 This Declaration of Performance should contain the information required by the UK Construction Products Regulation and the Designated Standard (BS EN 14592).

-Warringtonfire Testing & Certification Limited have applied and are waiting for Approved Laboratory status to BS EN 14592.
+Warringtonfire Testing & Certification Limited has achieved Approved Laboratory status to BS EN 14592.

 Fastener Testing Datasheet

 This information sheet describes the route to UKCA marking for dowel type fasteners that fall within the scope of BS EN 14592.
 It gives details of the legal requirements, the various responsibilities of the Approved Laboratory and the fastener manufacturer, as well as the specific tests and measurements carried out by the Laboratory.